 - EMLO works with the agreement of copyright owners when adding copyrighted data to the union catalogue.
 In difficult situations, such as unclear copyright or defunct publishers, every reasonable attempt will be made to contact relevant parties to seek their collaboration and full support.

-- Where a work is out of copyright and/or copyright does not reside in the data, every effort will nevertheless be made to contact the original author/publisher of the source.
+- Where a work is out of copyright and/or copyright does not reside in the metadata, every effort will nevertheless be made to contact the original author/publisher of the source.
 Full credit and provenance information will always be given to that source.

 - In the event of a dispute, EMLO can remove data from the system.